juliensalinas/whole_server_dockerization/README.md

 * RabbitMQ
 * Scrapy/Scrapyd

-More information about why I had to do that and the strategy behind it [in the blog post](https://juliensalinas.com/en/dockerize-whole-linux-server/).
+More information about why I had to do that and the strategy behind it [in this blog post](https://juliensalinas.com/en/dockerize-whole-linux-server/).